2014 Terrill Scholar: Kayla Meyer

 To raise funds that will provide scholarships to qualifying students.

-To seek other organizations that support the mission of the Foundation.
+To seek partners that support the mission of the Foundation.

 Scholarships dedicated to students with neurologic injuries and diseases are rare and difficult to find.
 At the Terrill Foundation, we provide assistance to high school seniors throughout the 50 states, who are affected by brain injuries, brain tumors and other neurologic diseases.
-For the past 5 years, high school seniors whose lives were changed by disease and injury have received assistance to further their educational goals at universities and technical schools.
+Beginning in 2009, high school seniors whose lives were changed by disease and injury have received assistance to further their educational goals at universities and technical schools.

 Each year, 1.7 million Americans sustain a brain injury; 180,000 people are diagnosed and treated for brain tumors; 1/3 of the combined numbers are teenagers.
 Medical advances make it possible for these young men and women to not only survive, but to lead valuable and fulfilling lives.

-For the first time in 2013, we will be awarding a scholarship to support advanced education to military personnel who have sustained a brain injury.
+In 2013, we began accepting supplications to support advanced education to military personnel who have sustained a brain injury.
 To qualify for this support, you do not have to be a full time student; you may use the funding to take just one class.
 Traumatic brain injury is the signature wound of the recent wars.
 The Terrill Foundation honors the service of these men and women by funding this scholarship.

 The Foundation honors Terrill Mast, PhD, who died of a brain tumor after living seven years with the affects of a brain injury.
 Terry devoted his entire career to educating in a way that encouraged others to reach their goals regardless of their struggles.
 He inspired all who knew him with his deep intellect, his integrity and his love of learning.

 Scholarships will be awarded annually in May with funds going directly to the educational institution before the fall semester.